New York Personal Injury Lawyer

 Insurance companies do not approach claims neutrally.
 They approach them strategically.

 They may argue that your injuries are not as serious as claimed.
-In car accident cases, they may rely on the “serious injury” threshold under Insurance Law § 5102(d) to limit your ability to recover non-economic damages.
+In car accident cases, they may rely on the serious injury threshold under Insurance Law § 5102(d) to try to limit recovery.

 They may claim your injuries were pre-existing.
-Or that your treatment was unnecessary.
-Or that you were partially at fault.
+Or that treatment was unnecessary.
+Or that you were partly at fault.

-Under Insurance Law § 5104, the right to sue beyond no-fault coverage depends on meeting specific legal thresholds.
-Insurers understand this framework and use it to their advantage.
+Under Insurance Law § 5104, the right to sue beyond no-fault coverage depends on meeting specific legal thresholds in many vehicle cases.
+Insurers know that framework well and use it to their advantage.

 This is why documentation, medical evidence, and early case development matter.
-Once a narrative is established by an insurance company, it becomes harder to change.
+Once an insurance company has set the narrative, changing it becomes harder.

 How Are Serious Injuries Valued in Westchester County?